rkam/shairport-sync/CAR INSTALL.md

 The `alsa` settings are for the Pimoroni PHAT – it does not have a hardware mixer, so no `mixer_control_name` is given.

 The DAC's 32-bit capability is automatically selected if available, so there is no need to set it here.
 Similarly, since `soxr` support is included in the build, `soxr` interpolation will be automatically enabled if the device is fast enough.

-Note that if you're upgrading the operating system to e.g. from Bullseye to Bookworm, the names and index numbers of the output devices may change, and the names of the mixer controls may also change.
-You can use [`sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) to discover device names and mixer names.

 ### Extra Packages
 A number of packages to enable the Pi to work as a WiFi base station are needed: